 3. Stopping Tests Prematurely

 Ending tests early when you see promising results introduces bias and reduces statistical validity.
 Let tests run for predetermined durations regardless of interim performance.
+Early-look results are almost always more extreme than final results: the audience that engages first is your most responsive segment, not a representative sample of your full list.

 4. Ignoring Statistical Significance